nteetor/yonder/docs/content/closemodal.md

     vertically centered on the page, defaults to `FALSE`.
 - name: size
   description: |-
-    One of `"small"` or `"large"` specifying whether to shrink or grow the width of the modal, defaults to `NULL`, in which case the modal's width is not adjusted.
+    One of `"small"`, `"large"`, or `"xl"` (extra large) specifying whether to shrink or grow the width of the modal, defaults to `NULL`, in which case the width is not adjusted.
 - name: modal
   description: A modal tag element created using `modal()`.
 - name: '...'